vzhang90/Credit_Risk_Analysis/README.md

 ***Six machine learning models were used to calculate the balance accuracy score, precision, and recall scores:***

 ---

 1) **Naive Random Oversampling** using `RandomOverSampler`
 ![Naive Random Oversampling Imbalanced Classification Report](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/naive_random_sampling_imbclass.png)
     - Balanced Accuracy Score: 0.39
     - Precision Score: 0.99
     - Recall Score: 0.65

 ---

 2) `SMOTE` **Oversampling**
 ![SMOTE imblanace classification report](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/SMOTE_oversampling_imbclass.png)
     - Balanced Accuracy Score: 0.42
     - Precision Score: 0.99
     - Recall Score: 0.66
 ---

 3) **Undersampling** using `ClusterCentroids`
 ![ClusterCentroids classification report imbalanced](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/SMOTE_oversampling_imbclass.png)
     - Balanced Accuracy Score: 0.42
     - Precision Score: 0.99
     - Recall Score: 0.66

 ---

 4) **Combination (Over & Under) Sampling** with `SMOTEENN`
 ![SMOTEEN classification report imbalanced](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/SMOTEENN_combosampling_imbclass.png)
     - Balanced Accuracy Score: 0.41
     - Precision Score: 0.99
     - Recall Score: 0.58

 ---

 5) **`BalancedRandomForestClassifier`**
 ![balanced forest classifier](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/balanced_random_forest_classifier_imbclass.png)
     - Balanced Accuracy Score: 0.62
     - Precision Score: 0.99
     - Recall Score: 0.58

 ---

 6) **Easy Ensemble AdaBoost Classifier** with `EasyEnsembleClassifier`
 ![ECC classification report imbalanced](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/images/ECC_imbclass.png)
     - Balanced Accuracy Score: 0.86
     - Precision Score: 0.99
     - Recall Score: 0.94

 ---

 ## Summary
+When dealing with imbalanced classification problems, it is often useful to use metrics beyond just overall accuracy, as accuracy can be misleading in such scenarios.
+- **Balanced accuracy score:** the average of the recall scores of all classes, which is calculated by summing up the recall scores of all classes and dividing by the number of classes.
+It provides a more reliable evaluation of a model's performance when the classes are imbalanced, as it takes into account the fact that the model might be performing well on the majority class but poorly on the minority class.
+- **Precision score:** The precision score is the ratio of true positives to the total number of positive predictions, measuring the proportion of positive predictions that were actually true positives.
+- **Recall score:** the ratio of true positives to the total number of actual positives, measuring the proportion of actual positives that were correctly identified by the model.

+A high balanced accuracy score means that the model is performing well in predicting both the majority and minority classes.
+A high precision score indicates that the model makes few false positive predictions.
+A high recall score indicates that the model makes few false negative predictions.

+Comparatively between the imbalanced classification reports of the six machine learning models:
+- the Easy Ensemble AdaBoost Classifier with `EasyEnsembleClassifier` is best at performing well in predicting both the majority and minority classes because of its highest **Balanced Accuracy Score** of 0.86
+- As shown with the **Recall Score** of 0.94, the Easy Ensemble AdaBoost Classifier machine learning model with `EasyEnsembleClassifier` algorithis also best at making the fewest false negative predictions

+The technical analysis from the six machine learning models indicate each model makes few false negative predictions as shown in each of **Precision Scores** equal to 0.99

+Between these six machine learning models, I would recommend the Easy Ensemble AdaBoost Classifer to use in predicting credit risk.